 Sudden vision changes

 Don’t write off a sudden sight issue—such as double vision, blurred vision, or loss of vision in one eye—as a sign that you just need to rest your tired eyes.
-Sudden eyesight problems could indicate that you’re having a stroke, which happens when a clot or rupture reduces blood flow to the brain.
+Sudden eyesight problems could be a sign of a stroke (when a clot or rupture reduces blood flow to the brain).
 Experts warn that you shouldn’t wait if you experience any sudden, significant vision problem; call 911 immediately.
 Certain treatments, such as medications that counteract clots, need to be provided three to four hours after the onset of symptoms in order to be effective.

-If a wound site looks and feels much worse within 24 hours—at first very red and then purple and blistered—head to the emergency room immediately.
+If a wound site looks and feels much worse within 24 hours—at first very red, then purple and blistered—head to the emergency room immediately.
 This could be a sign of necrotizing fasciitis, more commonly known as flesh-eating bacteria.
 Another early sign is pain that seems too severe for the type of injury incurred.
-“A delay in a diagnosis of this bacteria can lead to amputation or even death,” says Vijay Rajput, MD, chair of medicine at Ross University School of Medicine.
+“A delay in a diagnosis of this bacteria can lead to amputation or even death,” says Vijay Rajput, MD, chair and professor of medical education at Nova Southeastern University.
 “Surgeons need to immediately remove the pus and the dead tissue to prevent further spreading of infection, which tends to spread rapidly within hours or a few days.”

 Shortness of breath

-You should expect to be huffing and puffing after working out, but if you become breathless while doing non-stressful, everyday activities, there could be a problem with your heart or lungs.
-According to the American Lung Association, chronic conditions associated with this symptom include asthma, tuberculosis, pulmonary edema, fibrosis, lung cancer, heart disease, and obesity.
+You should expect to be huffing and puffing after working out.
+But if you become breathless while doing non-stressful, everyday activities, there could be a problem with your heart or lungs.
+According to the American Lung Association, shortness of breath is associated with chronic conditions like asthma, tuberculosis, pulmonary edema, fibrosis, lung cancer, heart disease, and obesity.
 As for acute conditions, the list includes heart attack or heart failure, pulmonary embolism, Guillain-Barré syndrome, anemia, pneumonia, an allergic reaction, and even carbon monoxide poisoning.
-The list of possibilities is long, but what you should do is clear: Breathing problems shouldn’t be taken lightly, especially if you’re also experiencing other troubling symptoms, so you should see a doctor—possibly right away.
-Here are 7 other signs of lung cancer you might be ignoring.
+The list of possibilities is long, but what you should do is clear.
+Don’t take breathing problems lightly, especially if you’re also experiencing other troubling symptoms.
+Just go see a doctor—possibly right away.

 Coughing up or vomiting blood

 This symptom will likely send you running to the nearest doctor—and it should.
-The most common and non-life-threatening cause is acute bronchitis; another relatively benign source can be bleeding outside the lungs and airways, such as from a bad nosebleed.
-However, it can also point to much more serious problems, according to WebMD, such as lung cancer, pulmonary embolism, congestive heart failure, and tuberculosis.
-If you have TB, keep in mind that while it is curable, it is also highly contagious, and you will need to be on antibiotics for at least six to nine months.
+The most common and non-life-threatening cause is acute bronchitis.
+Another relatively benign source can be bleeding outside the lungs and airways, such as from a bad nosebleed.
+It can also point to much more serious problems, though, such as lung cancer, pulmonary embolism, congestive heart failure, and tuberculosis.
+TB is rare, but it is highly contagious.
+For treatment, you will need to be on antibiotics for at least six to nine months.

 A dull pain around your belly button

 When you think of appendicitis, you probably think of sharp, shooting pains in your midsection.
-While those pains will come as the infection progresses, a dull discomfort around the navel is an earlier indicator.
+While those pains will come later, dull discomfort around the navel is an earlier warning sign.
 Other symptoms may include a loss of appetite, fever, nausea, and vomiting.
 If it is appendicitis, you’ll likely need surgery—and quickly—because if your appendix bursts, it could cause a serious infection throughout your abdomen.
-Here are 10 more stomach pains you should never ignore.

 Sharp abdominal pain